rusin/spring-boot-demo-project/README.md

 The following programs have to be installed on local machine before and run this this project:

 * Git in version 2.19 or higher.
 Make sure that git command in available, run git --version to verify it.
 * Java JRE in version 8 or higher.
 Make sure that Java is installed and availble to build the appliocation.
 Use java -version to check wheather Java is available.
-Make sure that JAVA_HOME variable is set as an environment variable.
 # How th run and test the demo application
 ### Clone spring-demo application from git repository
 > git clone https://github.com/rusin/spring-boot-demo-project.git